mannyrayner/C-LARA/docs/performance.md

 on smaller and less highly prioritised languages is substantially worse.
 The platform offers many options for tuning language-specific performance, and we are actively investigating this topic.
 A paper describing these issues in more detail will be presented at the ALTA 2023 conference.

+Initial experiments suggest that performance with the new GPT-4 Turbo model is substantially better.